How can you reframe someone’s critical thoughts about you? Find out how negative words can positively impact your future.

 That’s what I announced to my mom in 1962 on my first trip with her to the supermarket.

 The job looked fascinating through my young eyes.
-The ladies seemed to be enjoying their jobs, and enjoyment was definitely what I wanted in life.
+The ladies at each register seemed to be enjoying their jobs, and enjoyment was definitely what I wanted in life.

 Mom scoffed at me.
 “That’s what you want?” she asked with a sour look on her face.
 “You can do better than that.”

 I waited to hear options that were better than being a cashier, but my mom didn’t share any other job with me.
-That left me wondering what else was available.
+That left me wondering what other jobs existed.

 What in the world could I do?
 What was open to me?